 Lounge Access? | Yes |

-The brown Visa Infinite card, which is the focus of this review, offers better earn rates.
-However, the blue Priority Visa Infinite card has a lower annual fee and offers as many as 12 lounge visits per year (it was previously up to 24!), provided the cardholder meets the minimum AUM requirement.
+The Visa Infinite offers better earn rates, but the Priority Visa Infinite has a lower annual fee and offers as many as 12 lounge visits per year (it was previously up to 24), provided the cardholder meets the minimum AUM and wealth holdings requirement.

-Regardless of which Visa Infinite you choose, it comes in standard plastic cardstock.
+Regardless of which card you choose, however, it still comes in standard plastic cardstock.
 No reassuring metal clang here!

 How much must I earn to qualify for a Standard Chartered Visa Infinite?

 The Standard Chartered Visa Infinite has an annual fee of S$599.50.
-Up to five supplementary cards are free for life.
+Up to four supplementary cards are free for life.

-No fee waivers are offered for this card, regardless of how much you spend per year.
+No annual fee waivers are offered for this card, regardless of how much you spend per year.

-Cardholders receive a welcome gift of 35,000 miles, but this only applies in the first year.
-Officially, there are no miles offered for renewal.
-I say โofficiallyโ because Iโve read reports that those who call in to appeal are sometimes given 25,000 miles.
-That wouldnโt be enough to retain me, quite frankly, but at least itโs something.
+Officially, no miles are offered for renewal.
+I say “officially”, because reports say that those who call in to appeal are sometimes given 25,000 miles.
+That wouldn’t be enough to retain me, but at least it’s something.

 How many miles do I earn?